clarktrimble/ba-blog/content/blog/ztbus/index.md

 ### Insert

 We'll be using Elastic's restful [Index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html), which provides for creating documents in an index one at a time.
-The [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) would offer better performance and I'm confident ES has even more performant options lurking within thier copious documentation.
+The [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) would offer better performance and I'm confident ES has even more performant options lurking within their copious documentation.
-We just want to demonstrate programmatic aggregation and can have a quick carrot juice or something while the machines get on with it.
+We just want some indexed data and can have a quick carrot juice or something while the machines get on with it.

 Here's the heart of the matter: